 For further information on this collection, please contact the co-Guest Editors via email@example.com:

-P. Todd Korthuis, Oregon Health & Science University, USA
+P. Todd Korthuis, MD, MPH, Oregon Health & Science University, USA

 The Editors of the collection declare no competing interests.
 The peer review process for these articles is the same as the peer review process of the journal in general and all articles must adhere to standard editorial policies.
 Additionally, if the guest editor(s) authors an article in their special issue, they will not handle the peer review process.